hsk81/protobuf-rpc-js/README.md

 ```
 ### Client Execution

-Start the client and enable the addition, subtraction, multiplication and division methods of the `Calculator` service and acknowledgment of the `Reflector` service:
+Start the client and enable the addition, subtraction, multiplication and division methods of the `Calculator` service and acknowledgments of the `Reflector` service:
 ```bash
 cd pb-rpc-js.git && ./example/client/js/rpc-client.js --n-add=1 --n-sub=1 --n-mul=1 --n-div=1 --n-ack=1
 ```
-Since the provided values `1` are the defaults anyway, you could have also simply run:
+Since the provided values `1` are the defaults anyway, you can also simply run:
 ```bash
 cd pb-rpc-js.git && ./example/client/js/rpc-client.js
 ```
-For the next `10` seconds the client will keep invoking the corresponding functionality on the server side, measure the RTT in milli-seconds and log them to the standard output:
+For the next `10` seconds the client will keep invoking the corresponding functionality on the server side, measure the RTT in (sub-)milli-seconds and log them to the standard output:

     dT[ack]@0: 5.464066
     dT[ack]@0: 2.234051